 - Vegetable Oil

-Make some okara, which is Japanese for "noble pulp".
+First you must make some okara, Japanese for "noble pulp".
 This bland, high-protein, mash is left over from the process of making soy milk.
 To do this, soak dried soybeans in plenty of water for 8 hours.
 Grind the soybeans in a blender or food processor with a little water.

-For every cup of wheat gluten, add two teaspoons vegetarian chicken flavor (optional), one teaspoon of corn starch, half a teaspoon of salt and half a teaspoon of sugar for every cup of gluten.
+For every cup of wheat gluten, add two teaspoons vegetarian chicken flavor (optional), one teaspoon corn starch, half a teaspoon of salt and half a teaspoon of sugar.
 Mix the dry ingredients thoroughly.

 Mix the dry ingredients with the okara mixture.

 It should be easy to create patties at this point, in whatever shape you desire.
-Try to keep them to under half an inch thick.
-If the patties aren't holding together, add small amounts of extra wheat gluten.
+Try to keep them to under half an inch thick at any point.
+If the patties aren't holding together, add small amounts of wheat gluten until they are.

-Deep fry the patties briefly if you have a deep fryer.
+If you have a deep fryer, deep frying is easiest.
 Just toss the patties in the fryer until the outside turns slightly crispy.
 Don't let them brown or even golden if you can avoid it.
-If you don't have a deep fryer, pan fry the patties using a light cooking oil.
-(Peanut oil is best).
-Remove the pan from the heat when the patties become slightly crispy.
+If you don't have a deep fryer, pan fry them over high heat with a high smoke-point oil like canola or peanut, and set them aside when they have been made slightly crispy.

 Treat them as you would any chicken patty.
 Apply your favorite sauce.
-Try, "buffalo" sauce, or just ketchup and maybe more salt is great.
+I like them with a "buffalo" sauce, or just ketchup and maybe more salt is great.